Opuntia leptocarpa, Slender-fruit Pricklypear

 Other Notes

 Some botanists suggest this taxon is the same as O. pyrocarpa, but we have observed it forms smaller plants with more slender flower buds.
-Britton and Rose described O. leptocarpa as a possible hybrid of O. macrorhiza and O. lindheimeri, which seems unlikely.
+Britton and Rose (p.
+166) described O. leptocarpa as a possible hybrid of O. macrorhiza and O. lindheimeri, which seems unlikely.

-1 thought on “Opuntia leptocarpa”
+1 thought on “Opuntia leptocarpa, Slender-fruit Pricklypear”

 Leave a Reply